superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/user manual.md

 - Be gentle with micro USB ports on your microcontrollers.
 They are easy to break.
 - Recommended to pair with magnetic cable.
 Ugreen magnetic cable can be purchased from local MY store through Shopee: [Official UGreen](https://shopee.com.my/UGREEN-3A-Magnetic-Micro-USB-Cable-(100cm)-i.64923440.1619064012?sp_atk=90a0daf5-02a6-424b-93f6-f23fec3c7efe) (may take a week to arrive); [local Ugreen store](https://shopee.com.my/%F0%9F%87%B2%F0%9F%87%BE-UGREEN-Magnetic-Micro-USB-Cable-Fast-Charging-1-Meter-Nylon-Braided-Data-Magnet-USB-Cable-%F0%9F%87%B2%F0%9F%87%BE-i.24857778.9586773643?sp_atk=d176ec5a-5417-4007-ab65-a17f9fa2b2ad) (purchased and legit).

-### Common issues
-#### Oled is up but key cannot be registered
-Most of the time the problem would be USB cable.
-Recommend to find a more reliable data cable or just purchase the Ugreen magnetic cable as suggested above.

-#### Master split is working perfectly, slave side is not registering
-Most of the time the problem would be USB cable.
-Recommend to find a more reliable data cable or just purchase the Ugreen magnetic cable as suggested above.

-#### Certain keys are not registered
-Check any bent pins on your switch.
-It is recommended to insert the switch properly by following [this method](https://github.com/superxc3/xcmkb/blob/main/list%20of%20guide/sofle/user%20manual.md#polycarbonate-switch-plate), it is a proper way of inserting switches.
-*However do note that switches cannot be inserted properly for acrylic switch plate due to the thickness of acrylic*

 ## Part B Assemble